 Chaired by Catholic Relief Services

 If savings groups are a great model for sustainable empowerment, why do so many lose engagement and dissolve after the initial project ends?
-This session will explore compelling new evidence from three innovative models challenging this trend.
+This session explored compelling new evidence from three innovative models challenging this trend.
 These solutions leverage the power of mobile apps, social entrepreneurs and trusted community networks in creative ways that build resilience at the group and community level.
 NGOs using these approaches have seen increases in group engagement, member motivation and group ROI long after the funded project ends.
-Speakers will share lessons on how to get started, what works and what doesn't.
+Speakers shared lessons on how to get started, what works and what doesn't.

 Chaired by World Vision

-In this session, speakers will demonstrate how post-disaster recovery microfinance enabled rapid recovery to build resilient livelihoods for over 27,700 families and more than 100,000 people affected by disasters without doing any harm.
-With case studies from both slow-onset and rapid-onset disasters in the Philippines, Kenya, Malawi, Zambia, Myanmar and Ecuador, we will show how recovery lending can be affordable and not lead to over indebtedness of clients.
+In this session, speakers demonstrated how post-disaster recovery microfinance enabled rapid recovery to build resilient livelihoods for over 27,700 families and more than 100,000 people affected by disasters without doing any harm.
+With case studies from both slow-onset and rapid-onset disasters in the Philippines, Kenya, Malawi, Zambia, Myanmar and Ecuador, we showed how recovery lending can be affordable and not lead to over indebtedness of clients.

-The experience from Sierra Leone and Sri Lanka will showcase how Savings for Transformation (S4T) groups and digitization has empowered vulnerable families, particularly women and persons with disabilities, to better withstand shocks and rebuild their lives in the aftermath of disasters.
+The experience from Sierra Leone and Sri Lanka showcased how Savings for Transformation (S4T) groups and digitization has empowered vulnerable families, particularly women and persons with disabilities, to better withstand shocks and rebuild their lives in the aftermath of disasters.

 Chaired by Itad

-Join this session to hear about innovations from partners of the MasterCard Savings Learning Lab.
-Speakers will quote four examples of financial service providers from Cote D'Ivoire, Ghana and Nigeria (Access Advans, FCMB, LAPO) that prioritize customer resilience when approaching product development and delivery.
-We will identify financial products, services and engagement strategies designed to increase low-income families' resilience to shocks including insecurity, climate and seasonality.
-Panelists will also inform the audience on research and strategies that have enabled families to move forward and pinpoint early signs to determine impact of these products.
+This session explored innovations from partners of the MasterCard Savings Learning Lab.
+Speakers quoted four examples of financial service providers from Cote D'Ivoire, Ghana and Nigeria (Access Advans, LAPO, FCMB) that prioritize customer resilience when approaching product development and delivery.
+We identified financial products, services and engagement strateies designed to increase low-income families' resilience to shocks including insecurity, climate and seasonality.
+Panelists also informed the audience on research and strategies that have enabled families to move forward and pinpoint early signs to determine impact of these products.

 Speakers: Matilda Asante-Asiedu, Access Bank Ghana Plc | Babajide Fatinikun, First City Monument Bank Limited | James Robinson, Itad | Elise Perrin, Advans Cote d'Ivoire | Faith Osazuwa-Ojo, LAPO Microfinance Bank